Strawberry ice cream: History

-The earliest account for strawberry ice cream occurred in 1744, when Thomas Bladen, the governor of Maryland served a dessert of frozen strawberries and ice cream to commissioners.
+The earliest account of strawberry ice cream occurred in 1744, when Thomas Bladen, the governor of Maryland, served a dessert of frozen strawberries and ice cream to commissioners.
+At the time of its creation, it was among some of the earliest ice-cream flavours ever created.

-The strawberry ice cream is steeped in legend, when in the early 19th, berries were used to flavor and color a unique desert created by Sallie Shadd, a freed slave who her family ran a tearoom in Wilmington, Delaware.
+In the early 19th century, berries were used to flavor and color a frozen dairy dessert created by Sallie Shadd, a freed slave whose family ran a tearoom in Wilmington, Delaware.

-In 1812, Dolley Madison served a magnificent creation of strawberry ice cream during President James Madison's inaugural banquet at the White House in Washington D.C.